 In 2016, his work Flight from Ashes was premiered at Trinity College of Music by Grace Buttler (violin) and Irina Lyakhovskaya (piano).
-Sam has participated in workshops at Royal Holloway and his works have been performed around the UK and Europe, with upcoming performances in Scandinavia.
+Sam has participated in workshops at Royal Holloway and his works have been performed around the UK and Europe.
 In 2018, he was selected as one of eight composers commissioned for Royal Holloway’s Distant Voices, Current Drifts project with the Royal Holloway New Music Collective.
 He also recently recorded a trio of choral works in St Peter’s College Chapel, Oxford with Joe Davies (conductor) and singers from the University of Oxford.
 Also in 2018, he was chosen to participate in the 2018 Etchings Festival with the ECCE Ensemble.
 Recently, he has been selected as one of the Emerging Composers at the Ludlow English Song Festival.
-He has upcoming projects in London, Manchester, and Birmingham.
+He has upcoming projects in London, Manchester, Oxford, and Birmingham.

 Homepage photo and headshot by Dan Cunniffe (https://500px.com/danielcunniffe)